Vancios86/Vancios86/README.md

 I am a self-taught Web Developer consistently looking for self-improvement.
 Throughout life, I lived in multiple countries and performed across various fields, acquiring a unique set of skills and a rich cultural background.
 My programming journey began in the spring of 2020, discovered my passion for coding in the process, and never looked back since.

-* 🌍  I'm based in Portugal
+* 🌍  I'm based in Romania
-* 🧠  I'm learning Angular
+* 🧠  I'm learning AI

 ### Skills